centrifugal/centrifugo/docs/content/server/configuration.md

 ]
 ```

-If you are connecting from `https://example.com` to Centrifugo `https://centrifugo.example.com`:
+If you are connecting from `https://example.com`:

 ```
 "allowed_origins": [